js150422/simpleERP/README.md

-# simpleERP
+# Simple ERP

 Enterprise resource planning (ERP) refers to a type of software that organizations use to manage day-to-day business activities such as accounting, procurement, project management, risk management and compliance, and supply chain operations.

 ERP systems tie together a multitude of business processes and enable the flow of data between them.
 By collecting an organization’s shared transactional data from multiple sources, ERP systems eliminate data duplication and provide data integrity with a single source of truth.

 &emsp;
-## simpleERP?
+## Simple ERP?

-simpleERP is project refer to ERP and merchandising-sector companies.
+"Simple ERP" is a website that references ERP architecture.

+To help companies record business processes and stage authorization.

+Data visualization can help the business owner to easily monitor the company's performance.

 * create document
-* stages of document review
-* review attention
+* stage authorization
+* pending file notification
-* upload sign picture
+* upload Signature picture
-* User Interface management by work department
+* User Interface management by department
-* sign flow made by user grade
-* simplify sign flow when payment Term meet the conditions
 * data visualization